 "If I can figure out how to enter your tower without any help will that prove my intelligence?"

 "If you enter I will assist you, good luck."
 The wizard laughed down somewhat amused.

 Galloway would leap forward and take a hair of a step back, the growth of vines was confused it grew then retreated.
 Galloway repeated his little leap and shuffle step.
 Two more and if he wanted to he could reach his hand in, he was not sure yet how he should maneuver from here.
 Then something clicked.
-He turned backwards and jumped backwards in through the arch the hedges did not interrupt him.
+He turned away from the entrance and jumped backwards in through the arch the hedges did not interrupt him.
 He dashed up the tower stairs to the room with the one window.
-The room was small and circular with a bed a desk plenty of books, a cauldron, a map on the wall depicted far away islands such as Manula and Lazan.
+The room was small and octagonal with a bed a desk plenty of books, a cauldron, a map on the wall depicted far away islands such as Manula and Lazan.
 There in a chair facing away from Galloway the wizard scribed onto a piece of parchment.

 "I have made it now you must assist me."

 "I will keep my promise."
 The wizard said.
 He stood from his chair, and turned to look at Galloway.
 The wizard was not what Galloway had expected him to be.
 He looked like he was agelessly twenty years old, with caramel sun kissed skin, brown hair and almond shaped brown eyes so dark Galloway could fall in and get lost.
 He wore all silver and white robes, with a small hat, and a necklace that resembled clouds that changed shape as slowly as they would in the sky.
 Galloway bowed immediately.